Computer Scientist? Musician? Broadcaster?

 Here’s a list of those areas where I tend to put the majority of my effort and time.
 If you figure out the best way to describe it, let me know!

 - Writer and Speaker – The professor in me won’t die, so I still attempt to educate others through my writing or speaking engagements.
+Although now that I’m employed by Gartner and those opportunities are strictly governed by Gartner, I’m finding I have many more opportunities than ever before!

-- Composer– I’ve got a good musical ear – I can hear and deconstruct music as naturally as walking, and I use this to perform “transcription” of musical pieces that we perform at Riverbend Church.
+- Composer– I’ve got a good musical ear – I can hear and deconstruct music as naturally as walking, and I used this to perform “transcription” of musical pieces that we performed at Riverbend Church.
 I listen to a recording of the piece we want to recreate, determine chord progressions, lead lines, background vocals, etc., and then I create multiple charts using notation software called “Finale.”
 I’ve also written several original pieces for solo, ensemble, and choir, many as a team effort with other musicians.

 - Comedian – Or perhaps crazy person?
 I am known for the many character voices I’ve developed over the years, the majority based on members of my family.
 There’s Me Maw (my grandmother, which I developed as a radio bit in the 1990’s), Aunt Pug, Pe Paw (my grandfather) and the really weird ones like Scampering Hand and Joyce Up At the Church.
 You may not experience these alter-egos until I’m comfortable enough to share them with you.